graceyraspberry/Infocamp2020data/README.md

 Here is a plot of the student data:
 ![student plot](https://github.com/graceyraspberry/Infocamp2020data/blob/main/images/studentplot.png)

+# Discussion of methods
+Our sample size was very small, so our model has high variability and may lead to bias.
+We used 5-fold cross-validation to resample and retrain our model.

 # Dashboard Visualization

 Our final dashboard is a full stack web app built with Django and HTML/Javascript.
 The github repo is [here](https://github.com/maxsonyang/Infocamp2020).